About the IGLP

 - Lectures & Informal Seminars - During the academic year, the IGLP sponsors a variety of lectures and informal seminars in which scholars share ongoing research in the areas of global law and policy.
 These events, which are generally open to all members of the Harvard community, aim to bring the best new thinking about global law and policy to the community for discussion and debate.

-The Global Network - Over the last years, we have developed a large global network of scholars and policy makers who share our belief that ideas matter, and our commitment to new voices and viewpoints for thinking about global governance, social justice and economic policy.
+- The Global Network - Over the last years, we have developed a large global network of scholars and policy makers who share our belief that ideas matter, and our commitment to new voices and viewpoints for thinking about global governance, social justice and economic policy.
 Our common goal is to better understand how power is exercised in the world today, and how original and critical thinking can transform the ways in which policy experts, intellectual leaders and citizens understand our common global situation.
 We support the network through our Website and social media platforms, encouraging IGLP affiliates to join our mailing list, participate in our various activities, and share their work, their syllabi and their ideas with one another.
+We support our network through the distribution of grants.

-Visiting Researchers Program – The IGLP supports an active program for Visiting Fellows, Researchers and Scholars.
+- Visiting Researchers and Scholars Program – The IGLP supports an active program for Visiting Researchers and Scholars.
 The IGLP appoints Visiting Fellows for a semester or an academic year.
-Fellows are usually funded by outside sources.
-Visiting Researchers and Scholars at the IGLP generally spend one semester in residence at the Harvard Law School, although appointments may range from one month to one year.
+They are funded by outside sources.
+Visiting Researchers and Scholars generally spend one semester in residence at the Harvard Law School, although appointments may range from three months to one year.
 All have access to the Harvard library and e-mail systems and, subject to instructor approval, may audit Law School classes on a non-credit basis.